fgrazi/crypthru/README.md

     crypthru decrypt path=monkey-work.xlsx.pgp

-CT will ask Tarzan its passphrase (the one he gave and confirmed when he generated the key-pair) and will restore the file `monkey-work.pgp` prepared by Jane.
+Crypthru will ask Tarzan its passphrase (the one he gave and confirmed when he generated the key-pair) and will restore the file `monkey-work.pgp` prepared by Jane.

-How did CT know which private key to use?
+How did Crypthru know which private key to use?
 Simple: it used the only private key in Tarzan's keystore.
-Tarzan could also indicate the file containing the private key, or an ID for the private key (CT has many options and alternatives).
+Tarzan could also indicate the file containing the private key, or an ID for the private key (Crypthru has many options and alternatives).
 In the same way Jane could have imported Tarzan's key in her own keystore and simply indicate its ID instead of a file.
-CT can even lookup in the history of old private keys, which one to use based on the date of the encrypted file.
+Crypthru can even lookup in the history of old private keys, which one to use based on the date of the encrypted file.

-CT can also actively monitor directories (folders) and automatically encrypt files that are copied or dropped into them, delete the plain text file and send the encrypted files to destination.
-CT is flexible and smart to adapt to most different workflow needs.
+Crypthru can also actively monitor directories (folders) and automatically encrypt files that are copied or dropped into them, delete the plain text file and send the encrypted files to destination.
+Crypthru is flexible and smart to adapt to most different workflow needs.

-## How CT works
+## How Crypthru works

-CT executes a sequence of **Directives** specified as arguments or written in plain text files.
+Crypthru executes a sequence of **Directives** specified as arguments or written in plain text files.

 In previous examples all arguments were on a command line, but they can be also coded in [Yaml](https://en.wikipedia.org/wiki/YAML) files.
 For example: